arijitdasgupta/zig_sdl_gpu/README.md

-# SDL GPU Triangle in Zig
+# SDL GPU Shader Playground in Zig

 A simple GPU rendering pipeline using SDL3's GPU API and Zig.